thomasgstewart/machine-learning-1-fall-2022/course-policies.md

 ### Final project

-Students will plan, execute, and present a **comparative** data analysis on a question of your their own choosing, preferably a question from their own research.
+Students will plan, execute, and present a data analysis on a question of your their own choosing, preferably a question from their own research.
-Students will answer the same research question using competing methods, such as regression vs random forest or random forest vs neural network.
+Students will answer the research question using regression.
 Students are encouraged to

 1. Choose a research question for which the development of a predictive model makes sense.
 1. Select a dataset that includes predictors of various types (both continuous and categorical).